dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 }

 gne Max(T type) func {
-	assure Min[T] // apply the contract of the Min gen to the Max gen
+	assure Min[T] // Apply the contract of the Min gen to the Max gen.
+	              // The effect is the same as appending all the assure
+		      // lines in the Min gen to the Max gen.

 	func Max(x, t T) T {
 		if x > y {